mhahnFr/mhahnFr/story_old.md

 I decided to move on with another language, the <a href="https://www.github.com/apple/swift">Swift Programming language</a>.
 I started learning the <a href="https://www.github.com/apple/swift">Swift Programming language</a> already back in 2016, but my first project is from 2019, the <a href="https://www.github.com/mhahnFr/ADB_Connector_Mac">ADB Connector Mac</a>.
-This is a remake of the <a href="https://www.github.com/mhahnFr/ADB_Connector">ADB Connector</a>, which was written in a quick and dirty way.
 </p>

 <p align="left">